Shopify/quilt/packages/graphql-testing/README.md

 await graphQL.resolveAll();
 ```

-You can also access all the graphQL operations triggered by your application (pending and non-pending) using:
+You can also access all the graphQL operations that had been resolved using:

 ```js
 graphQL.operations.all();